VIN Verifications AND Certified VIN Inspections

 What is a Certified VIN Inspection and How do I Get One?

-• A Certified VIN Inspection is more in-depth than a VIN Verification and requires the completion of this form provided by the Colorado Department of Revenue.
+A Certified VIN Inspection is more in-depth than a VIN Verification and requires a form provided by the Colorado Department of Revenue (access the form below).
+The following are some examples that MAY require a Certified VIN:

 • Bonded Title Vehicles